SaiKathiroli/Portfolio/README.md

 Welcome to my personal portfolio website!
 This project showcases my skills, experience, and projects in a visually appealing and user-friendly manner.

-# Table of Contents
-Introduction
-Features
-Getting Started
-Responsive Design
-Usage
-Technologies Used
-Contributing
-License
-Contact
-Introduction
-This personal portfolio website serves as a platform to introduce myself, highlight my educational background, career objectives, and showcase my technical skills and projects.
-The site is designed to provide an easy and engaging experience for visitors to learn more about me and my work.

 # Features
 Profile Section: Introduces me with a profile picture, name, and professional title.
 About Me: Provides information about my education, career objectives, and a glimpse into my personality.